cathleenZzzz/Git_Instructions/README.md

-# Instructions for Version Control in GitHub (READ ME FIRST)
+# Instructions for Version Control (READ ME FIRST)

 ## What is version control?